 "It's not perfect.
 We have to continue to fight, fight, fight until we can shrink the size of government," Black said.
 "But you don't throw away the good to get perfect."

-And the split among freshmen Tea Party caucus members over Monday's vote?
+And the split among freshman Tea Party caucus members over Monday's vote?

 "We didn't come up here to be a voting bloc," she said.
 "We came up here to represent our districts.
 I think you'll find the Republican freshman class remains overwhelmingly for smaller government."